appneural-operation/Departments-SOP/HR SOP/HR OperationsSOPs/10. Exit Management, Review & Strategic HR Development /SOP3: HR Dashboard, Reporting & Continuous Improvement.md

 # **SOP 3: HR Dashboard, Reporting & Continuous Improvement**

 ---

 ## **1. Purpose**

-This SOP establishes a **structured framework for HR data monitoring, reporting, and continuous process improvement**.
+This SOP defines a structured process for **monitoring, reporting, and continuously improving HR operations**.
 It ensures:

-* Timely visibility into HR operations and workforce metrics
+* Timely review of HR activities and metrics
-* Data-driven insights for decision-making and strategic planning
+* Data-driven decision-making through dashboards and KPI tracking
-* Continuous process improvement and optimization of HR workflows
+* Identification of inefficiencies and implementation of process improvements
-* Alignment of HR metrics with business goals
+* Automation of HR reporting for accuracy, transparency, and strategic insights

 ---